stephenkettley/stopwatch/README.md

-# stopwatch
+# Stopwatch (JS Project #9)
-A stopwatch built using HTML, CSS and JS
+A stopwatch built using HTML, CSS and JS.